AlphonsusNguyen/cybersecurity-certificate-notes/1 Foundations of Cybersecurity/3 Protect against threats, risks, and vulnerabilities.md

 ## Cybersecurity Framework AKA NIST CSF

-- Voluntary framework with standards, guidelines, and best practices to manage cybersecurity risk.
+- Voluntary framework with standards, guidelines, and best practices to manage cybersecurity risk (short and long-term).

 There is also the Risk Management Framework (NIST RMF), FERC-NERC, FedRAMP, CIS, GDPR, PCI DSS, HIPAA, ISO SOC, etc!